 Travel + awareness

-Experience gathering without awareness, isn't often a great route to long lasting wellbeing or mindfulness.
-Yet, loving to travel, and traveling with awareness, is something quite marvellous.
-You can enliven your sense of presence and feel yourself increasingly alive, in this moment and marvelling at life.
+Experience gathering without awareness isn't often a great route to long-lasting wellbeing or mindfulness.
+Yet, loving to travel, and traveling with awareness, is something quite marvelous.
+You can enliven your sense of presence and feel yourself increasingly alive, in this moment and marveling at life.
 You can learn about other cultures and widen your understanding and compassion for others and the environment.
 You can see yourself with fresh eyes and perhaps return home with a new and helpful perspective.

 And, as they say, a change is often as good as a rest.